pandas-dev/pandas/web/pandas/about/governance.md

   Team.
 - This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
 - This Subcommittee will have at least 5 members.
-No more than 2 Subcommitee Members can report to one person (either directly or indirectly) through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
+No more than 2 Subcommittee Members can report to one person (either directly or indirectly) through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
 This avoids effective majorities resting on one person.